balazs-bamer/UDBGraph/README.md

 Everything inside the records is stored as little-endian for database portability.
 However, the UpscaleDB tree information is stored in host-endian, so an additional UpscaleDB utility is needed to transfer the database between machines with different endian.

+The *Converter* class can serialize and deserialize native types only bytewise on big-endian architectures.
+On little-endian architectures it uses bytewise operation by default, but calling *Converter::enableUnalign()* enables unaligned pointer cast at the actual record index to speedup operation.
+Note, this generates bus error and program termination on architectures not supporting it.

 Record types used in UDBGraph are:

 Type		 |Description